RED7734/Naruto-DnD/README.md

 ## Character Creator

-The project includes a custom **Naruto D&D Character Creator** for creating and managing shinobi characters.
+The project includes a custom **Naruto D&D-style Character Creator** for creating and managing shinobi characters.

 The Character Creator allows you to customize: